Skip to main content Jump to sidebar

 be done, when the calamitous catastrophe of war produced a

 marked change in the course of all things in France.
-The pres
+The present

 than before, and its olforts are especially directed towards